-Helene weakens to a Tropical Storm with maximum sustained winds of 70 mph over Georgia
+Helene weakens to a tropical storm with maximum sustained winds of 70 mph over Georgia

 CRAWFORDVILLE, Fla.
-(AP) — Hurricane Helene has weakened to a Tropical Storm over Georgia with maximum sustained winds of 70 mph (110 kph), the National Hurricane Center said.
+(AP) — Hurricane Helene weakened to a tropical storm over Georgia with maximum sustained winds of 70 mph (110 kph) early Friday, the National Hurricane Center said.

 The storm made landfall in northwestern Florida as a Category 4 storm as forecasters warned the enormous system could create a "nightmare" storm surge and bring dangerous winds and rain across much of the southeastern U.S. There were at least three storm-related deaths.